DakobedBard/dsi-spark/individual.md

 Here we will simulate starting a master/worker cluster locally.
 That allows us to develop code on a local cluster before deployment.
 We will be using [`tmux`](http://tmux.sourceforge.net/) to run our scripts in the background .
-`tmux` lets us *multiplex* your terminal, create terminal sessions, and attach/detach different programs in the terminal (somewhat like running processes in hidden terminals).
-Below is just a quick guide to tmux.
+`tmux` lets us *multiplex* your terminal, create terminal sessions, and attach/detach different programs in the terminal (somewhat like running processes in hidden terminals). **Below is just a quick guide to tmux for you to skim through.**

 <br>